 More details for podcast recording as a guest

-As a TEDx organizer Klaus has picked up their copyright policy.
+As a TEDx organizer I have picked up their copyright policy.

 - you permit the use of the recording in the blog, podcast channels, and others such as Youtube, TV, radio, books on all sort of screens globally including translations